 Perfect Picks: Indianapolis Colts

 With the NFL Draft approaching we will be looking at each team and evaluating where they need to improve.
-In this particular series we will run a seven round mock using the Draft Network Mock machine and find the ‘Perfect Picks’ for each franchise.
+In this particular series we will run a seven round mock using the Pro Football Network Mock Draft Simulator and find the ‘Perfect Picks’ for each franchise.

 We will highlight four players that could help each team.
 This will feature picks 1 and 2, a mid round gem and a late round sleeper.